luke-h1/discord-bot-v2/README.md

 ## TODO
  * cleanup and refactor code
- * optimize code instead of using if else statements (import commands maybe)
+ * study discord library more in order to optimize code